-- identify, select and apply GAAP sufficiently to provide reasonable assurance that transactions were being appropriately recorded; and - assess risk and design appropriate control activities over information technology systems and financial and reporting processes necessary to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements.
+- identify, select and apply U.S. generally acceptable accounting principles ("GAAP") sufficiently to provide reasonable assurance that transactions were being appropriately recorded; and - assess risk and design appropriate control activities over information technology systems and financial and reporting processes necessary to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements.